-Vietnam faces the rising challenge of combating increasing online and mobile network piracy from download sites, peer-to-peer (P2P) networks, linking sites, streaming sites, search engines, cyberlockers, and on social media networks.
-Streaming of unlicensed music through websites and mobile apps is rising, and stream-ripping is also a problem.
-There are a vast array of these piracy services operating in the market, offering massive amounts copyrighted content.
+amounts copyrighted content.
 Most of these websites generate revenue through advertisements or through paid subscriptions for premium service.
-The harm caused from online piracy is significant and makes it nearly impossible for legitimate online platforms to compete with pirated websites and develop sustainable, properly monetized content distribution services.
-And, for the motion picture industry, it implicates the life cycle of filmed entertainment, as new movies are frequently available online while they are still in their theatrical run.
-Some particularly popular sites are listed below:
+The harm caused from online piracy is significant, making it nearly impossible for legitimate online platforms to develop sustainable and properly-monetized content distribution services because they must compete with pirated websites.
+For the motion picture industry, piracy also implicates the life cycle of filmed entertainment, as new movies are frequently available online while they are still in their theatrical run.
+Some major piracy sites are listed below: